yoshinorin/qualtet/docs/_docs/remarks/index.md

 ## Private Key for JWT

-Qualtet has a private-key in-memory for generating/validating JWT.
+Qualtet has a private-key with an in-memory for generating/validating JWT.
 It's generated when booting the http-server (qualtet).
 It means JWT will be invalid if the http-server reboot.

 ## Escape HTML